-Once the work receives a passing inspection, the subgrantees should perform a second Energy d.
-Restrictions on DES Funds

-Audit on the dwelling.
+Once the work receives a passing inspection, the subgrantees should perform a second Energy Audit on the dwelling.
 If any data entries have changed (ex. blower door numbers), they should be updated to ensure the entries in the audit reflect the updated status of the dwelling.